Cassidy-Gasteiger/DamageDetectors/README.md

 To tackle this issue, we constructed a clustering algorithm that would group images with damaged buildings into one cluster and create another cluster with images of undamaged buildings.
 This model would act as an auto-labeler where the user could feed in unlabeled images and receive an output of images clustered into their respective labels.

 For the clustering task, we used KMeans Clustering on the compressed image arrays obtained from the previous model.
 As KMeans Clustering only works with data having a dimension less than or equal to two, we reshaped the arrays from (X, Y, Z) to (X, Y*Z) where X refers to the total number of images, Y is the total number of rows in a single image array and Z is the total number of columns in an image array.
 We set the total number of clusters to two and applied the algorithm.

-### Model 5: Generalizability on XBD Dataset
-Using the aforementioned Stanford xBD dataset, we built a pipeline to test the generalizability of our described neural network architecture.

-First, we needed to isolate the images corresponding to a hurricane, as the dataset initially contained images from various disaster types.
-Then, we needed to isolate images that contain buildings in them.
-We were able to do this as each image had a corresponding detailed description in JSON format, containing information about the level of damage and, most importantly, the presence of a building.
-Finally, the most challenging aspect of this model, we needed to convert the ‘tiff’ image files, the format of the xBD Dataset images, to ‘jpeg’ files, the desired input format of the PyTorch model object trained on the Hurricane Harvey dataset.

-The xBD dataset had 4 labels (no damage, minor damage, major damage, destroyed); we condensed degrees of damage into a single category.
-Finally, we loaded the PyTorch model object trained on the Hurricane Harvey dataset ad tested model generalizability on the test dataset.

 ## Results and Discussion